Intervention/image-driver-vips/readme.md

 This library was developed by [Oliver Vogel](https://intervention.io) and Thomas Picquet.

-Thanks to the community of [contributors](https://github.com/Intervention/image/graphs/contributors) who have helped to improve this project.

 ## License

 Intervention Image Driver Vips is licensed under the [MIT License](LICENSE).